leanghoun/leanghoun.github.io/docs/Micron/build-log.md

 ## Electronics

+AC goes on on the left, DC exits on the right.

 ![Electronics - 1](../../../../assets/images/micron-39-electronics-1.jpg)
 *Electronics - 1*
 {: .fs-2 .text-grey-dk-000 }

+This lever locks the hinged frame to the aluminum rail.
+(I later reprint this in Electrolytic Deuterium to make it stand out more.)

 ![Electronics - 2](../../../../assets/images/micron-39-electronics-2.jpg)
 *Electronics - 2*
 {: .fs-2 .text-grey-dk-000 }

+This boomerang-looking part is the elevated standoff to mount one corner of the Octopus.

 ![Electronics - 3](../../../../assets/images/micron-39-electronics-3.jpg)
 *Electronics - 3*